Skip to main content

 The Influence of Body Composition and Exercise

-Your is a primary determinant of your hormonal status.
+Your body composition is a primary determinant of your hormonal status.
 Adipose tissue is not just a storage depot for energy; it is a metabolically active endocrine organ.
 It is the main site of aromatase activity in men.
 A greater amount of body fat creates a larger factory for converting your valuable testosterone into estradiol.

 This creates a challenging feedback loop ∞ higher estradiol levels can promote further fat storage, which in turn increases aromatase activity.
 This cycle can be broken through a combination of consistent exercise and maintaining a healthy body weight.